 - Explain the technical project risks like those involved in going live with the new changes) and challenges that can be expected and list the different mitigation options available.

 - Detail the large to medium-sized implementation changes to help developers, testers, and DevOps engineers perform their jobs without constantly looking for clarifications.

 - List what’s in-scope and what is out of scope to lock the scope and prevent scope creep.

 - Document all the technical decisions made along with supporting arguments

 4.2 The Value of Good Documentation

 There is an adverse view among professionals, especially Agile proponents, on the necessity and validity of extensive documentation and whether perhaps we can do without it.

-Our view is based on the following rule: achieving Operational Excellence in Software Delivery requires identifying those processes and their outcomes that generate business value.
-If the business value of having solution design documents is demonstrable, it must be part of your SDLC processes.
+Our view is based on the following rule: achieving Operational Excellence in Software Delivery requires identifying those processes and outcomes that generate business value.
+If the business value of having Solution Design documents is demonstrable, it must be part of your SDLC processes.

-Investing time and effort in the design and documentation of IT solutions is one of many tools to help you achieve smooth deliveries in high cost-of-change projects.
+Investing time and effort in designing and documenting IT solutions is one of many tools to help you achieve smooth deliveries in high cost of change projects.